Fitly App - Modern Fitness App UI Kit

 Board for freelance & contract work

-We're happy to announce that we're releasing Fitly.
-Fitly is a modern Fitness App UI Kit.
-This high-quality UI Design Kit will help you create a prototype for the fitness & sport application that you are working on and ready for you to use.
+Sharing a work UI Kit we released.
+The product is Fitly, the modern Fitness App UI Kit.
+This high-quality UI Design Kit will help you create a prototype for the fitness and sport application that you are working on and ready for you to use.

 This UI kit is designed using the Atomic design principle so that all the components are fully customizable.